How to Make the Ultimate Japanese Veggie Hot Pot

 In conclusion, the Japanese Veggie Hot Pot is a delicious and healthy one-pot meal perfect for gatherings with family and friends.
 This vegetable-packed hot pot features a variety of mushrooms, leafy greens, tofu, and noodles simmered in a flavorful dashi or miso broth.
 As outlined on Food and Meal (foodandmeal.com), it can be customized with your choice of vegetables and customized to be vegan by using kombu dashi.
 Served alongside a bowl of rice or udon noodles, it makes for a comforting, crowd-pleasing meal.
 Garnished with scallions, chili oil, or a Japanese citrus like yuzu, it balances the rich broth with bright acidic flavors.
 For beverage pairings, consider serving oolong or jasmine tea, Japanese beer, sake, or non-alcoholic mugicha barley tea.
 This one-pot wonder checks all the boxes – healthy, delicious, and fun for sharing with family and friends.

-How To Make The Ultimate Japanese Veggie Hot Pot 4
+How to Make the Ultimate Japanese Veggie Hot Pot 4

 Pastry chef at